How Employers Are Cutting Healthcare Costs Without Renegotiating Insurance or Reducing Benefits

 • Preventive services

-Yet all of it is being paid for through insurance systems designed for worst-case scenarios.
+Yet it’s all being purchased through insurance systems designed for lawsuits, trauma, and worst-case scenarios.

 The Payroll Tax Effect No One Warns You About